ClevelandClinicQHS/projects/README.md

         - *02\_datawork.Rmd*
         - *03\_analysis.Rmd*
         - *04\_report.Rmd*
-    + *p*XXXX<i>.Rproj</i>
+    + *p*XXXX*.Rproj*

 The included subfolders serve to organize the project, while the *.Rmd* files are templates that facilitate the user's workflow.

 ## File Management

 The goal of the `projects` package is to provide a comprehensive set of tools managing project files in a way that is self-contained in R and independent of the underlying operating system.
 On a daily basis, researchers make, move, copy, delete and archive files.
 Through the `projects` package, researchers can perform all these actions in an organized manner with an automated file structure.
 In fact, users are advised not to manipulate the */projects* folder and its content with their operating system, so that the package does not lose track of these files.
 Multiuser application of `projects` requires a server or an otherwise shared directory where multiple users can access the */projects* folder.
-File-managing function—along with all functions—are demonstrated below in the **Demonstration** section.
+File-managing functions—along with all functions—are demonstrated below in the **Demonstration** section.

 ## Other Features

 The `projects` package supports style customization of manuscripts through cascading style sheets (CSS).
-Users can also create their own template files for the datawork, analysis, and manuscript *.Rmd* files that automatically appear when a new project is created.
+When a project is created, a file called *style.css* is created alongside the *.Rmd* files in the */progs* folder; users can customize their protocol and report by editing this file.
+Users can also create their own template files for the datawork, analysis, and manuscript *.Rmd* files.
 Lastly, the user is given the option to make these *.Rmd* files BibTeX-ready for streamlined bibliography creation.

 There will be a future vignette on these supplemental topics.